 About the Endowment

-Since Northwestern's founding in 1851, alumni, parents, and friends have generously supported the University in its efforts to provide an unparalleled educational experience for students and to conduct research in a range of important areas.
-When you designate a gift to the endowment, Northwestern accepts responsibility for ensuring that these contributions fulfill and sustain their intended purposes in perpetuity.
+Since its founding in 1851, alumni, parents, and friends have generously supported the University’s efforts to provide an unparalleled education for its students and conduct cutting-edge research in a range of important areas.
+When you designate a gift to the Endowment, Northwestern accepts responsibility for ensuring that these contributions fulfill and sustain their intended purposes in perpetuity.

-The Fund is stewarded by the Investment Committee of the Board of Trustees.
-Guided by policies established by the Investment Committee, the University's Investment Office (the Office) invests this Fund.
-For the majority of the Fund, the Investment Office employs outside investment managers in public equities, fixed-income, absolute return, private equity, and real asset strategies.
-The Investment Office manages the remainder of the Fund (about 6 percent) internally, chiefly a portion of the fixed income portfolio.
-Directed by William H. McLean, the Investment Office is comprised of 18 members, including nine Chartered Financial Analysts.
+The Endowment Fund is stewarded by the Investment Committee of the University’s Board of Trustees.
+Guided by the Committee’s policies, the University’s Investment Office invests in a widely diversified pool of assets.
+For the majority of the investments in the Fund, the Investment Office employs many of the world’s most successful outside managers for public equities, fixed-income, absolute return, private equity, and real asset strategies.
+The Investment Office directly manages the remainder of the Fund (about 6 percent) internally, chiefly within the fixed income portfolio.
+Directed by William H. McLean, the Investment Office is comprised of 18 staff members, including eight Chartered Financial Analysts.

-The Endowment returned over 5.3 percent in fiscal year 2012, and as of August 31, stood at over $7 billion in asset value.
+The Endowment returned 11.6 percent for the fiscal year ending August 31, 2013, which resulted in almost $7.9 billion in asset value.

 Northwestern University's 1851 Charter - creates a corporation and a Board of Trustees with "perpetual succession" authorized "to acquire, hold and convey property...solely for the purpose of education."
 The Charter also authorizes the Trustees to "place out at interest, or otherwise depose of "property" for the use of said institution in such manner as to them shall seem most beneficial."